-This fishhook-shaped peninsula, lashed by the fierce Atlantic Ocean, is an enigma.
+This fishhook-shaped peninsula, lashed by fierce waters of the Atlantic Ocean, is an enigma.
 Cape Town often feels more like an old European bastion than an African outpost.
-Since banning apartheid in 1990, the city has become more cosmopolitan, while still struggling with the effects of more than 40 years of social inequality.
+Since banning apartheid in 1990, the city has become more cosmopolitan, while still struggling with the effects of years of social inequality.
 Case in point?
-Cape Town's Lamborghini dealership is just blocks from the massive townships east of Table Mountain.
-While apartheid may have ended nearly two decades ago, 50 percent of the population still lives in poverty today, and nearly 25 percent is unemployed.
-Yet, there's an infectious sense of hope there, and the residents are some of the friendliest you'll find anywhere in the world.
+Cape Town's Lamborghini dealership sits just blocks from the massive townships east of Table Mountain.
+Yet, there's an infectious sense of hope, and the residents are some of the friendliest you'll find anywhere in the world.

 Currency & Best Way to Get Money

 Locals refer to their currency as the "buck", but the rand (ZAR) is the official term.
 Each rand equals 100 cents.
 Note denominations include R200, R100, R50, R20, and R10.
 The current exchange rate is one U.S. dollar to 9 rand.
 For current currency conversion figures, visit www.oanda.com and www.xe.com.)
 While MasterCard, Visa, American Express and Diners Club credit cards are widely accepted, it's a good idea to carry rand for small purchases.
 Cape Town offers many foreign exchange facilities, including American Express and Rennies Travel.
 Be aware when using ATM machines, and keep your pin number hidden, especially in busy downtown areas.